darshanmarathe/darshanmarathe/Roadmap.md

 A Web Component framework which you can use to build native web components using reactish framework with state and props and lit-html

 ***ROADMAP***
- * Other component integration guides
+ * Other Frameworks (react/angular/vue) integration guides